-The Increasing Dividend Equity Account ("IDEA") strategy is focused on high-quality companies with long track records of distributing earnings to shareholders through dividends.
+The IDEA strategy is focused on high-quality companies with long track records of distributing earnings to shareholders through dividends.
 Also of importance in securities selection is the anticipated dividend growth rate of the aggregate portfolio.
 However, companies are not required to continue to pay dividends and the IDEA strategy is subject to the risk that any or all of the portfolio companies could reduce or eliminate their dividends in the future, which would adversely affect the performance of the portfolios utilizing the strategy.
 Dividend-producing equity securities, in particular those whose market price is closely related to their yield, can exhibit greater sensitivity to interest rate changes.

 The IDEA Plus strategy is a combination of the IDEA strategy with a covered call option strategy on the S&P 500 Index.
 Approximately 75% of the portfolio consists of the IDEA portfolio and the remaining portion of the portfolio consists of an ETF position in the S&P 500 Index with a corresponding covered call option position.
 Confluence will write (sell) covered call options on all or a portion of the ETF position held in the IDEA Plus portfolio as determined to be appropriate, consistent with the strategy's investment objective.
 In addition to the risks associated with the IDEA strategy, the IDEA Plus strategy is subject to options risk.
 There are several risks associated with transactions in options on securities.
 For example, there are significant differences between the securities and options markets that could result in an imperfect correlation between these markets, causing a given transaction not to achieve its objectives.
 A decision as to whether, when, and how to use options involves the exercise of skill and judgment, and even a well-conceived transaction can be unsuccessful to some degree because of market behavior or unexpected events.
 As the writer of a covered call option, the IDEA Plus portfolio forgoes, during the option's life, the opportunity to profit from increases in the market value of the security covering the call option above the sum of the premium and the strike price of the call, but the portfolio has retained the risk of loss should the price of the underlying security decline.
+Covered calls provide downside protection only to the extent of the premium received and limit upside potential to the strike price plus premium received.
 The writer of an option has no control over the time when it may be required to fulfill its obligation as a writer of the option.
 Once an option writer has received an exercise notice, it cannot generate a closing purchase transaction in order to terminate its obligation under the option and must deliver the underlying security at the exercise price.